Just about every week, we see someone wander into chat and ask:

 In this same vein, any framework or CMS that has you do a "one-click install" is fundamentally framing the problem in the wrong way.
 There is no such thing as "installing" a web application.
 Rather, a web application is developed and then deployed.
 By missing this crucial distinction, you lose out on the ability to maintain your application and roll out changes in an organized, controlled, and sane way.

-If you don't have a laptop on which you can install a full solution stack natively, or you want to develop in an environment that more closely resembles your production environment, consider using VirtualBox.
-VirtualBox allows you to run a complete virtual operating system (such as Ubuntu) from within any parent operating system.
+If you don't have a computer on which you can install a full solution stack natively, or you want to develop in an environment that more closely resembles your production environment, consider using Docker.
+When using Docker, you only install one app on your computer : Docker Desktop.

-If you install Vagrant as well, you can use pre-built and pre-configured environments like Homestead, which comes with PHP, nginx, MariaDB, Composer, and Node.js pre-installed.
-What's more, Vagrant can actually link up its virtual file system to your native OS's file system.
-This makes it easy to write code on your "real" machine, and then run it in the virtual environment instantly without having to actually copy it over to the virtual machine.
+Docker allows you to run software in packages called containers.
+Because Docker containers are lightweight, you can run several containers simultaneously.
+What's more, Docker containers can actually link up their virtual file system to your native OS's file system.
+This makes it easy to write code on your "real" machine, and then run it in the virtual environment instantly without having to actually copy it over.

-To get started with VirtualBox, Vagrant, and Homestead, head over to our documentation on development environments.
+To get started with Docker, head over to our documentation on development environments.

 Even after you have a local development environment set up, you'll still need a way to collaborate with the rest of your team and, when you're ready to launch, push your code to a live server.